pgailinas/videoqa-representation-comparison/docs/01_Run_Baseline_VideoQA.md

 ## Notes

 * This notebook performs development-subset baseline VideoQA experiments using direct multimodal inference.
-* Video evidence is sampled directly from source videos during inference execution.
+* Representative video frames are sampled directly from source videos during inference execution.
-* Prediction results include generated answers, ground-truth answers, evidence statistics, and inference timing information.
+* Prediction results include generated answers, ground-truth answers, and inference timing information.
 * Runtime performance depends on the selected evaluation dataset size, inference configuration, and available GPU resources.
 * GPU memory requirements may vary significantly based on the number of sampled video frames and model generation settings.
 * Generated prediction datasets and summary reports provide the baseline performance reference used to evaluate the effects of self-supervised autoencoder learning, video reconstruction, and representation compression.